QMCPACK/qmcpack/docs/methods.rst

 -  ``steps``: This is the number of DMC steps in a block.

--  ``warmupsteps``: These are the steps at the beginning of a DMC run in which the instantaneous average energy is used to update the trial energy.
-During regular steps, E\ :math:`_{ref}` is used.

 -  ``timestep``: The ``timestep`` determines the accuracy of the imaginary time propagator.
 Generally, multiple time steps are used to extrapolate to the infinite time step limit.
 A good range of time